You’ve heard of taking a shower to wake yourself up, but did you know that a shower can help improve your sleep, too?

 Frequently Asked Questions

-Showers often have an invigorating effect the moment you’re finished, so make sure you take a few minutes afterward to enjoy a nighttime ritual like a cup of tea, a chapter from a good book or a skincare routine to prepare yourself for bed.
+Showers often have an invigorating effect the moment you’re finished, so make sure you take a few minutes afterward to enjoy a bedtime ritual like a cup of tea, a chapter from a good book or a skincare routine to prepare yourself for bed.

 Can it benefit insomnia sufferers?

 Yes, definitely!
 For people suffering from insomnia, a shower or bath can benefit by allowing them to relax and prepare the mind and body for bed.
-Try adding lavender essential oils to your bathing routine, which are proven to put you in a relaxed state and help you fall asleep.
+Try adding essential oils for sleep to your bathing routine, which are proven to put you in a relaxed state and help you fall asleep.
 Or, get a diffuser and use the lavender for aromatherapy.

 Showering is something that (almost) everyone does daily, and so it’s an easy-to-implement solution to improving your sleep.
 If you’re conscious of water usage and don’t want to double up on your baths or showers, try switching up your routine and bathe at night instead of first thing in the morning.
 You may find that you prefer it!